jimiadams/jimiadams.github.io/_pages/about.md

 recent updates & upcoming talks
 ------
+  - **Nov 22**: Our [paper](https://doi.org/10.1177/00221465211054394) (w/ Liz Lawrence, Joshua Goode, David Schaefer & Stef Mollborn) on the network diffusion and selection of "health lifestyles" is now out in *Journal of Health & Social Behavior* ([preprint]( https://osf.io/preprints/socarxiv/xnd39/)).
   - **Nov 16**: I presented ongoing work to the Demography & Social Analysis group at the University of California, Irvine.
   - **Nov 8**: I [presented](https://calendar.ucdenver.edu/event/inappropriate_title_here_multiplex_closure_in_adolescents_friendship_romantic_networks) ongoing work in the Department of Mathematics & Statistics at CU-Denver.
   - **Oct 27**: Our COVID-19 modeling team's work was recognized with awards separately by the [Anschutz medical](https://news.cuanschutz.edu/news-stories/recipients-of-the-2020-2021-university-research-awards) and [downtown](https://news.ucdenver.edu/announcing-the-winners-of-the-2021-pandemic-research-and-creative-activities-awards/) campuses at CU-Denver.